beluganos/beluganos/doc/install.md

 	- If you don't have real switches, any OpenFlow 1.3 switches are acceptable to try Beluganos.
 In this case, [Lagopus switch](http://www.lagopus.org/) is recommended.

 ## 1. Build
-Using shell scripts (`create.sh`) is recommended for building Beluganos.
+Using shell scripts (`create.sh`) is prepared for building Beluganos.
 Before starting scripts, setting file (`create.ini`) should be edited for your environments.
-This script will get the required resources including repository of [beluganos/netconf](https://github.com/beluganos/netconf) and [beluganos/go-opennsl](https://github.com/beluganos/go-opennsl) automatically.
-The internet access is required.
+Note that the internet access is required.

 ```
 $ cd ~